How To Message a Person Who Blocked You on WhatsApp

 Once you’re armed with your new number, you’re ready to begin setting up a new WhatsApp account.
 We’ll be using the Android version of WhatsApp to test out this service, so keep in mind that your mileage may vary on iOS or any other operating system.

 Start by logging out of your WhatsApp account completely.
-Alternatively, you can uninstall the application and reinstall from the App Store or Play Store to guarantee a fresh install.
-Once you’ve reached the login screen for WhatsApp, WhatsApp will ask for your phone number to register your account and verify your device.
-Instead of entering your current phone number, enter the secondary number you created through Google Voice or your choice of secondary number service.
+Alternatively, you can uninstall the application and reinstall it from the App Store or Play Store to guarantee a fresh slate.
+Once you’ve reached the login screen for WhatsApp it will ask for your phone number to register your account and verify your device.
+Instead of entering your current phone number, enter the secondary number you created through Google Voice or whatever app service you chose.
 Hit the “Next” icon, and WhatsApp will alert you to the number they’re going to verify.
 Make sure you entered your number correctly; once you’ve ensured the correct number has been entered into your device, hit “OK” to continue to the next step.

-After this, WhatsApp will give you a prompt to automatically detect your verification code through viewing your SMS messages.
-While this is typically an easy method to skip manually entering a confirmation code, do not allow WhatsApp to do this.
-Because the text is going to your Google Voice number and not to your device’s SMS inbox, WhatsApp won’t be able to detect the code from within your phone.
+After this, WhatsApp will give you a prompt to automatically detect your verification code via SMS messages.
+While this is typically an easy method to skip, do not allow WhatsApp to do this.
+The text is going to your Google Voice number and not to your device’s SMS inbox, so WhatsApp won’t be able to detect the code from within your phone.
 Instead, click “Not Now” to send the code.
-Once you’ve received your code inside your alternate inbox, enter the six digits into the field on your device.
-Once you type the sixth digit, your device will automatically verify the number.
+Once you’ve received it inside your alternate inbox, enter the six digits into the field on your device.
+Your device should automatically verify the number.
 You’ll be asked to input a name for your WhatsApp account (this can always be changed later; it isn’t a username), and once this is done, you’ll be brought to your new inbox.

 Despite using your alternate number, you can still view your contacts automatically from within the device, though take note that they won’t see your name in your account unless you give them your alternate number or you start messaging them through the service.
-Once you’ve reached this point, you can begin to message the user who blocked you using this alternate number.
-It’s worth noting, of course, that once that user figures out you’ve created a new account, you could very easily be blocked again, so choose your words carefully before communicating with the user who blocked you.
-Note that you could also use this secondary account to create a group chat between the secondary account, your primary account, and the person you wish to contact.
+Once you’ve reached this point, you can begin to message the user who blocked you.
+It’s worth noting, of course, that once that user figures out you’ve created a new account, you could very easily be blocked again, so choose your words carefully before communicating with them.
+Note also that you could use this secondary account to create a group chat between the secondary account, your primary account, and the person you wish to contact.

 We really cannot stress enough how important it is to only use the above strategies in emergencies only.
-If someone has blocked you on WhatsApp, there’s almost certainly a good reason for it, and you should take note and not try to contact the person in anyway.
-That said, we’ve all had former friends or estranged family members leave our lives, only to need to contact them to inform them of something serious or important unrelated to the relationship between you and them, and in that case, this can be an incredibly helpful workaround if you need to reach a person.
-Likewise, we hope this guide helps show someone who has blocked individuals on WhatsApp the ways that these blocks can be worked around, if only to help people put the extra work in place that keeps their blocked users actually blocked.
-WhatsApp is the main tool of communication for so many users around the world, and we hope that this guide will help keep things a bit safer for lots of those users.
+If someone has blocked you on WhatsApp, there’s almost certainly a good reason for it, and you should take heed and not try to contact the person in any way.
+That said, we’ve all had former friends or estranged family members leave our lives only to need to contact them to inform them of something serious or important unrelated to the relationship between you and them.
+In that case, this can be an incredibly helpful workaround.
+Likewise, we hope this guide helps show someone who has blocked individuals on WhatsApp the ways that these blocks can be worked around, if only to help people put the extra work in place to keep their blocked users actually blocked.
+WhatsApp is the main tool of communication for so many users around the world, and we hope that this guide will help keep things a bit safer for everyone.